sguzman/articles/README.md

 - [ ] Truth regime entrenchment
 - [ ] Truth regime as an amalgamation of schools of thought
 - [ ] De-schooling truth regimes
+- [ ] Life of the organism as extension of ontogeny
+- [ ] Dependent type theory for safety: create array index type from array + Length type